core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 * 'max-subscribers': An optional field used to indicate the maximum number of simultaneous subscribers allowed for the topic.
 It encodes the maximum number as an unsigned CBOR integer.
 If this field is not present, there is no limit to the number of simultaneous subscribers allowed.
 The broker can use this field to limit the number of subscribers for the topic.

 * 'observer-check': An optional field that controls the maximum number of seconds between two consecutive Observe notifications sent as Confirmable messages to each topic subscriber.
 Encoded as a CBOR unsigned integer greater than 0, it ensures subscribers who have lost interest and silently forgotten the observation do not remain indefinitely on the server's observer list.
-This parameter applies to the server hosting the topic-data resource.
 If another CoAP server hosts the topic-data resource, that server is responsible for applying the observer-check value.
 The default value for this field is 86400, as defined in {{!RFC7641}}, which corresponds to 24 hours.

 ## Discovery